||3 weeks ago|

 - view, print and mail data as chart, table or statistics

-- plugin interface for blood pressure monitors with computer interface
+- plugin interface for blood pressure monitors with a computer interface (USB, Bluetooth)

 - online updater